py-sponser/Django-Full-Auth/README.md

 -------------------------
 [+] Middlewares:

-- Customized CsrfMiddlware to accept requests from mobile apps, or maybe Postman, Curl normally + web frontend (main)
+- Customized CsrfMiddlware: Requiring CSRFToken is ignored for mobile apps, curl, and postman.

 -------------------
 [+] Utils: